Raising Up Good Stewards

 God’s People Using God’s Money for God’s Glory

-For anyone who leads a church, a ministry, or an organization in Africa, Raising Up Good Stewards gives practical solutions for ministry. .
+For anyone who leads a church, a ministry, or an organization in Africa, Raising Up Good Stewards gives practical solutions for ministry.
+Churches and individuals in Africa battle the prosperity gospel, the dependency legacy of mission work, and many other financial challenges.
+In order for the church body to be effective in the world, we must learn how to steward God’s resources well.

 Learn how to increase church giving with integrity, support your family and the needy, restore the church’s witness, and credibility in corrupt contexts.
 Solving the money problems in churches doesn’t require outside donors or unethical shortcuts.
 As we become good stewards using what Jesus has entrusted to us, he will use us to bless our world.

-Rev Dr Joseph William Black is a church historian who has been training leaders for African churches since 2000.
+Dr Joseph William Black is a theologian and church historian who has been training leaders for African churches since 2000.
 His passion for stewardship came from serving the churches of Ethiopia and Kenya, including pastoring the largest English-language church in Ethiopia.
 He brings a unique biblical and historical perspective to the subject, with a BA from Duke University, an MDiv from Gordon-Conwell Theological Seminary, and a PhD in history from the University of Cambridge.
-He served as the Deputy Dean of the Makarios III Patriarchal Orthodox Seminary in Nairobi and is currently a Senior Lecturer at St Paul’s University in Theology and History.
-He lives in Kisumu, Kenya, where he is laying the groundwork for the Orthodox Catechetical School of Kisumu.

 Dr Black has given us a challenging manifesto for stewardship today, bypassing all the modern innovations and taking us straight to the source – Jesus Christ and his apostles and the early church. — Archbishop Makarios (Tillyredis) of Nairobi, D. Phil from Oxford University, Orthodox Church of Kenya